abcgz133/ChiSquare_Binning/README.md

 # Section 5 Probability scaling

-This step converts the delinquency probability of each sample into the corresponding score.
+This step converts the delinquency probability of each user into the corresponding score.
 Equation
 Score of person = base score + PDO * (- y)/ln (2)
 Where: